-Solution: Recharge the hearing aid.
-Plug the provided charging cable into the charging port on the bottom of the hearing aid.
-Plug the other end of the cable into a USB power source.
-The hearing aid's charging indicator illuminates.
-It turns off when the hearing aid is charged.
+Solution: Recharge the charging case's battery.
+Plug one end of the provided charging cable in the charging port on the back of the charging case.
+Plug the other end into a USB power source.
+The case's display shows its charging percentage.

-Problem: The hearing aid doesn't produce sound.

-Solution: Make sure the hearing aid is charged and turned on (the power switch should be in the [up] position).
-Then use the hearing aid's volume wheel to turn it up.
+Problem: The hearing aids don't produce sound.
+Solution: Make sure the hearing aids are charged and turned on.
+Then press the side of each hearing aid to adjust its volume.
 If you still don't hear sound, clean the hearing aid's dome and microphone using the provided brush/pick.